03 Aug 3 Ways to Pass on the Family Cabin

-Developing a cabin succession plan requires long-range planning that involves the whole family.
-Additionally, this may seem obvious, but cabin owners should confirm that each child or other prospective new owner has an interest in becoming a cabin owner.
+Developing a family cabin succession plan requires long-range planning that involves the whole family.
+This may seem obvious, but cabin owners should confirm that each child or other prospective new owner has an interest in becoming a cabin owner.

 Option 1: Direct Transfer of Ownership

 A direct transfer of ownership is made by conveying an interest in the property, by deed, to the new owners (e.g., the children).